Skip to content

 Objectives

 Although CDK4/6 inhibitors class of therapy has revolutionized the treatment of metastatic breast cancer, some patients showed resistance and decreased efficacy.
 This study is the first to propose innovative computational strategies to improve the effectiveness and pharmacokinetic properties of existing HER2/CDK4/6 inhibitors anti-cancer agents.
 Through computer-aided drug design, the activity of existing breast cancer drug candidates has been tested.
-Structural modifications have been applied for in-silico optimization of their biological activity.
+Structural modifications have been applied for optimization of their biological activity.

 Methods